jojal5/Extremes.jl/docs/src/index.md

-# Extreme value analysis in Julia.
+# Extreme value analysis in Julia

 *Extremes.jl* provides exhaustive high-performance functions for the analysis of extreme values in Julia.
 In particular, methods for block maxima and threshold exceedances models are implemented, such as:
 * Parameter estimation by probability weighted moments, maximum likelihood and Bayesian procedure.